cthoyt/cthoyt.github.io/_posts/2021-08-05-taming-chembl-sql.md

 ---
-In his blog post, [Some Thoughts on Comparing Classification Models](https://practicalcheminformatics.blogspot.com/2020/05/some-thoughts-on-comparing.html), Pat Walters illustrated enlightened ways to convey the results of training and evaluating machine learning models on [hERG](https://en.wikipedia.org/wiki/HERG) activity data from ChEMBL (spoiler, it's [box plots](https://en.wikipedia.org/wiki/Box_plot)).
-It started by querying the ChEMBL relational database, but featured a common issue that hampers reproducibility: hard-coded configuration to a local database based on a specific RDBMS ( MySQL).
-This blog post is about how to address this [`chembl_downloader`](https://github.com/cthoyt/chembl-downloader) and make code using ChEMBL's SQL dump more reusable and reproducible.
+In his blog post, [Some Thoughts on Comparing Classification Models](https://practicalcheminformatics.blogspot.com/2020/05/some-thoughts-on-comparing.html), Pat Walters illustrated enlightened ways to convey the results of training and evaluating machine learning models on [hERG](https://en.wikipedia.org/wiki/HERG) activity data from ChEMBL (spoiler: it includes [box plots](https://en.wikipedia.org/wiki/Box_plot)).
+It started by querying the ChEMBL relational database, but featured a common issue that hampers reproducibility: hard-coded configuration to a local database based on a specific database (MySQL).
+This blog post is about how to address this using [`chembl_downloader`](https://github.com/cthoyt/chembl-downloader) and make code using ChEMBL's SQL dump more reusable and reproducible.